Euro zone Greek debt analysis shows serious concerns over its sustainability

 Another possible measure could be to repay Greece’s loans to the International Monetary Fund early because they are much more expensive than ESM loans.

-The ESM could buy out the IMF loans using unspent money from the Greek bailout, because the fund spent some 20 billion euros less than expected on Greek bank recapitalization.
+The ESM could buy out the IMF loans using unspent money from the Greek bailout, because the fund spent some 20 billion euros less than expected on Greek bank recapitalisation.